matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Default service account**

-- Created automatically when the Compute Engine is enabled.
+- Created automatically when Compute Engine is enabled.
 - Assigned the Project Editor role.
 - Used by default when creating a VM.